snitzsh/boilerplate/README.md

 # 6) add annotations to each applications/edit `values.yaml`
 ```

-# Fetch new version for clusters.yaml and hc-helm-charts
+# Fetch new version for clusters.yaml and hc-helm-charts-configs
 ```bash
 # 1) run `bash main.sh g-clusters-file-put-to-latest-version`
 #    - check .releases[]